eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 ## The Communication Revolution Begins

-The transformation of human communication through information physics will not happen overnight, but it has already begun.
+The transformation of human communication through information dynamics will not happen overnight, but it has already begun.
 Every time someone designs an interface with cognitive principles in mind, every time an organization adopts communication protocols based on cognitive diversity, every time a community creates information systems that bring people together rather than driving them apart—the revolution advances.

 **What You Can Do:**
 - **Learn cognitive communication:** Develop skills for adapting your communication style to different cognitive preferences